ALONE – Frequently Asked Questions

 What is the breakdown of volunteers to staff?

-ALONE has over 250 volunteers.
-By the end of 2016 this number will have reached 500.
-These volunteers are supported by 20 staff members and 5 interns.
+ALONE has over 500 volunteers.
+These volunteers are supported by 22 staff members.
 Volunteers and staff work across all the departments.
 Exact number of volunteers may fluctuate throughout the year.

 What do your volunteers do?